jbmilgrom/blogg/src/post/identity-state-time.md

 <figcaption>Does "balance" represent a withdrawal or something else entirely?</figcaption>

 Coincidentally, the private data / public methods dynamic also provides the means for data encapsulation.
 That data is stored in private attributes, accessible only through privileged methods, proscribes the ways in which such data may be viewed or changed.
-The balance data of bankAccount can only be changed by withdraw or read by checkBalance, in one sense, because it may not be accessed directly.
+The `balance` data of `bankAccount` can only be changed by `withdraw` or read by `checkBalance`, in one sense, because it may not be accessed directly.

 ### Place-Oriented Programming